 No. We want you to relax and hear the word of God without being singled out.
-If you would like more information, we encourage you to visit the Connection Center tent outside the entrance or ask a greeter or usher for assistance.
-We also encourage you to sign in on our Online Connect Card, so that we can answer any questions you may have and provide requested information.
+If you would like more information, we encourage you to visit the Connection Center or ask a greeter or usher for assistance.
+We also encourage you to sign in on our Connect Card, so that we can answer any questions you may have, pray for you and provide requested information.

 Can I take Communion if I am not a Methodist or a member of a church?

-Everyone may participate in Holy Communion.
+Everyone can participate in Holy Communion.
 The United Methodist Church believes that communion is God's holy meal.
 The bread and juice are symbols of God's love for us.
 We celebrate communion during all worship times on the first Sunday of every month.
 If you are worshiping online we invite you to prepare bread and juice before worship on the first Sunday so you can take communion with us from your home.

 How can I give to the church?

 You can give or tithe by dropping your gift in the black boxes during either worship, or you can give online securely any time.
 You may also wish to set up automatic transfers from your account.
 This can be done online or through your bank.

 WHAT IS A UNITED METHODIST CHURCH?

-The United Methodist Church is a global church that opens hearts, opens minds and open doors through active engagement with our world.
+The United Methodist Church is a global church that opens hearts, opens minds and opens doors through active engagement with our world.
 We at St. Paul are members of the Florida Conference of the United Methodist Church, which traces it roots back to the ministry of 18th century reformer and theologian John Wesley.
 John Wesley and the early Methodists placed primary emphasis on Christian living, on putting faith and love into action.

 We invite you to join us and discover for yourself the life-changing power of the Love of God.
 All are welcome at St. Paul.